 Nut butters are great, and even better when you make them yourself (to avoid all the added preservatives and sugars often found in store-bought brands).
 Whether you did pecans, peanuts, cashews, or macadamias, you’re just a few steps away from having your favorite nut turn spreadable!

-Check out this guide that will walk you through the steps of homemade nut butter!
 If you’re looking for a delicious way to incorporate nut butters into your daily routine, try a smoothie like this one!

 Dark chocolate?
 For health?
 We love that!
 But it’s important to remember: we aren’t talking a dark chocolate Hershey’s kiss.
 In order to truly reap the MUFA benefits, shoot for dark chocolate that contains 65% or more cacao.
 Unfortunately, this one needs to be in heavy moderation.
 Dark chocolate is a very concentrated source of calories.